adamsilver/fdpb/08-an-upload-form.md

 The files are contained in a `<ul>`.
 Each file, represented as an `<li>`, contains the file name (`<span>`) and the progress bar (`<progress>`).

 The progress element typically displays as a progress bar to show progress.
 It has two attributes: max and value.
 The max attribute describes how much work there is to be done.
 In our case, it's set to 100 as we're working in percentages.
-The value attribute specifies how much has been completed, which is is updated with JavaScript (shown below).
+The value attribute specifies how much has been completed, which is updated with JavaScript (shown below).

 *(Note: we're also setting the inner text of the progress element.
-This is so that users will be able to see the progress as text in browsers that don't support the progress element.)*
+This is what users will see in browsers that don't support the progress element.)*

 ```JS
 $.ajax({